Introducing Human Performance Science

 increased reactivity under pressure

-These signals are often subtle and they do not necessarily represent pathology.
+These signals are often subtle and they do not necessarily represent illness.
 But they can indicate that the adaptive margin of the system is narrowing.

-Human Performance Science focuses on detecting those signals before they become more serious breakdowns.
+Human Performance Science focuses on recognising those signals before they become more serious breakdowns.

 This beneficial zone is often described as the hormetic range, where stress stimulates adaptation rather than damage.